Old Rocks, New Limits: Excavated Ancient Mica Searches For Dark Matter: High Mass Dark Matter Sensitivity from the Mica Monopole Search

 Next, we revisit high mass dark matter exclusions using the mica monopole search laid out in Ref. \cite{Price:1986ky}.
 Some of the details of this exclusion will be different from those in Section \ref{sec:MicaScat1}, since in the monopole search \cite{Price:1986ky} the energy threshold to create a track in the mica was set not by single scattering events, but by multiple scattering events parameterized by an energy deposition rate.
 Specifically, the energy deposition threshold, calibrated using nuclear recoil data in \cite{Price:1986ky} is given by

 Here, $\theta_m$ is the zenith angle that a dark matter particle makes with the surface of the mica slab.
-In terms of the Earth geometry already introduced, $\theta_m=\pi/2-\theta_e-\theta$, which can be verified by inspecting Figure \ref{fig:thetae_schematic}.
+In terms of the Earth geometry already introduced, $\theta_m=\pi/2-\theta_e-\theta$, where $\theta$ is the angle between a straight line drawn from $P_0$ to the center of the mica slab and $\ell_1$, as detailed in Appendix \ref{app:Angles}, which can be compared to angles shown in \ref{fig:thetae_schematic}.
 The total rate at which the dark matter with energy $E_\chi$ deposits energy into the mica is \cite{Bhoonah:2020fys}

 where $\mu_{\chi A}=m_\chi m_A/(m_\chi+m_A)$ is the reduced mass of the dark matter and atom $A$.
 If $\diff E/\diff x>\diff E/\diff x|_\textrm{th}$ for a given dark matter particle, a detection event is said to have occurred.
 Since zero detection events were observed in the monopole mica search, as in Section \ref{sec:MicaScat1} we exclude dark matter models for which $P_{ND} \leq 0.1$.